junxit/us-congress-bills-110/bill.md

 >     - **(Q)** the plan of such applicant to maintain a qualified staff, including a teaching staff qualified to implement research-based curricula aligned with the Head Start Child Outcomes Framework developed by the Secretary and to the early learning standards in State in which such program would operate;
 >     - **(R)** the plan of such applicant to enter into memoranda of understanding with local educational agencies within the service area, as described in section 642B(a); and
 >     - **(S)** other factors related to the requirements of this subchapter.
+>   - **(3)** *Continued eligibility* Faith-based and community-based organizations continue to be eligible, on the same basis as other organizations, to participate in any program under this subchapter for which they are otherwise eligible.
 > - **(f)** *Interim Provider* If no agency in the community receives priority designation under subsection (c), and there is no qualified applicant in the community, the Secretary shall designate a qualified agency to carry out the Head Start program in the community on an interim basis until a qualified applicant from the community is so designated.
 > - **(g)** *Parent and Community Participation* The Secretary shall require that the practice of significantly involving parents and area residents affected by the program in the selection of Head Start agencies be continued.
 > - **(h)** *Community* For purposes of this subchapter, a community may be a city, county, or multicity or multicounty unit within a State, an Indian reservation (including Indians in any off-reservation area designated by an appropriate tribal government in consultation with the Secretary) or a neighborhood or other area (irrespective of boundaries or political subdivisions) which provides a suitable organizational base and possesses the commonality of interest needed to operate a Head Start program.